msftcangoblowm/drain-swamp/docs/index.rst

 **New in 1.2.x**

-generate version file if missing;
+generate version file if missing; ci workflows recreate generated files;

 **New in 1.1.x**